VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

 There are a few workarounds.
 A better approach would be to enable the communications as soon as the system boots.
 But since this demo uses the splash screens plugin, doing so would require implementing a custom adjustment screen, which is out of the scope of this tutorial, and we wanted to showcase the asynchronous nature of the `kEventCommunicationsConnected` event.

-## That's all
+## They're talking!

-Once compiled and run, when two Virtual Boys are connected and both enter the game, it will detect each other when entering the Pong arena and each player will be in control of a paddle at the opposite side of the screen.
+Once compiled and run, when two Virtual Boys are connected and both enter the game, they will detect each other when entering the Pong arena and each player will be in control of a paddle at the opposite side of the screen.